 Bobby Fischer, the owner of Titan Foundation & Elevation put together this FAQ sheet, in the wake of Hurricane Harvey, to help answer a lot of the questions that we have been getting asked most frequently.

-You, as homeowners, need to be very careful of who is chosen as your contractor.
-There are going to be a tremendous amount of out-of-state contractors coming in to the affected areas along with unexperienced local contractors who will be trying to become elevation contractors due to the storm.
+You, as homeowners, need to be very careful of who you choose as your contractor.
+There are going to be a tremendous amount of out-of-state contractors coming in to the affected areas, along with inexperienced local contractors, who will be trying to become elevation contractors due to the storm.

 Before you sign up with any company, check with your local building department H away or other State Agencies for credentials on any contractor you choose to elevate your home.

-Here a few important questions to ask House Lifting Companies or any Company offering a Turn-Key Elevation Proposal and request they answer in writing via email.
+Here a few important questions to ask House Lifting Companies or any Company offering a Turn-Key Elevation Proposal.
+You should request that they answer in writing via email.
 Please feel free to use these questions while doing your your home elevation company research.

 How Long have you been working in Texas?

-Titan has been doing slab, pier and beams and slab separation elevation turn key service’s since 2011.
+Titan has been doing slab, pier and beam, and slab separation elevation turn key service since 2011.